Training In Aid

 Author: Jeanette Dyson

 Necessity might be the mother of invention.
 But reinvention has certainly proved necessary over the past 18 months as the humanitarian and emergency response sector has fought to find new ways of training its workforce.
-Read more about the innovative ways in which the sector has evolved:

 In 2020, COVID restrictions put a complete stop to on-site training across the globe, with most aid organisations and networksforced to rip up their calendar plans and return to the drawing board.
 Graver still, the pandemic created new operational challenges for aid agencies throughout the world.